Just In

 The World's First Undersea Roundabout Looks Like A Giant Jellyfish

 An underwater tunnel connecting the two Faroe Islands of Streymoy and Eysturoy features the world's first undersea roundabout.
-The roundabout looks like a giant jellyfish and marks the geographical centre of the Faroe Islands.
+The roundabout looks like a giant jellyfish and marks the geographical centre of the Faroe Is

 The tunnel known as the Eysturoyartunnil connects the two largest cities - Tórshavn and Klaksvik - in the Faroe Islands.
 The tunnel which is 11 kilometres long, halves the travel time between the two cities from 70 minutes to just 35 minutes.